 Hepatitis E is a waterborne disease, and contaminated water or food supplies have been implicated in major outbreaks.
 The ingestion of raw or uncooked shellfish has also been identified as the source of sporadic cases in endemic areas.

 The risk factors for hepatitis E are related to poor sanitation in large areas of the world and shedding of the hepatitis E virus in faeces.

-The incubation period following exposure to the hepatitis E virus ranges from three to eight weeks, with a mean of 40 days.
+The incubation period following exposure to the hepatitis E virus ranges from 3 to 8 weeks, with a mean of 40 days.
 The period of communicability is unknown.

 The hepatitis E virus causes acute sporadic and epidemic viral hepatitis.
 Symptomatic infection is most common in young adults aged 15–40 years.
 Although infection is frequent in children, the disease is mostly asymptomatic or causes a very mild illness without jaundice (anicteric) that goes undiagnosed.